rahuljoshua77/whatsnium/README.md

 # Project Title: Whatsnium

 ## Description
-This project is a simple WhatsApp API that allows you to send messages to WhatsApp numbers via a web interface.
+This project is a simple WhatsApp API that allows you to send messages to WhatsApp numbers (now just via API) via a web interface.
 You can also check your login status and send messages to spesific numbers.

 ## Features
 - QR code login